"twinSIR" Objectsprint and summary methods there are also some standard

 log-likelihood value.
 The latter prints the whole coefficient matrix with

-standard errors, z- and p-values (see printCoefmat
+standard errors, z- and p-values (see printCoefmat), and

-additionally the number of infections per log-baseline interval
+additionally the number of infections per log-baseline interval,

 the (one-sided) AIC and the number of log-likelihood evaluations.
 They both